Tel: +886-4-2389-0400

 Origin of SMARC

-SMARC is a series of medical-grade therapeutic functional movement training equipment that covers all parts of the body including the upper body, (chest,shoulder-scapulae and arm), core (abdomen, back, buttocks, hip, and pelvic floor) and lower limbs (thigh, leg, ankle, and feet).
-SMARC was inspired and developed based on the integration of medical rehab theories, clinical trials of physiotherapy, and sports science by an international team from Japan, Spain, USA and Taiwan since early 2010.
-SMARC specializes in enhancing body self-healing bio-mechanism system to repair different body functions and functional movement performance for rehab patients, sub-healthy adults, and seniors.
+SMARC is a series of medical-grade therapeutic functional movement training system combining hardware equipment, interactive software, and AI-cloud management platform.
+It comprehensively addresses all body parts, including the upper body (chest, shoulders, scapulae, and arms), core (abdomen, back, buttocks, hips, and pelvic floor), and lower limbs (thighs, legs, ankles, and feet).
+Developed by an international team from Japan, Spain, the USA, and Taiwan in the early 2000s, SMARC draws upon the integration of medical rehabilitation theories, clinical physiotherapy trials, and sports science.
+SMARC specializes in enhancing body self-healing bio-mechanism system to repair different body functions and restore functional movement performances for rehab patients, sub-healthy adults, and seniors.

 Design Philosophy

-SMARC is practically applied as an extension of one-on-one manual physiotherapy in a clinical setting.
-Based on the combination of clinical medical evidence and scientific data, SMARC offers personal functional movement evaluation and precise AI movement training prescription for various degenerated user groups to relieve symptoms of pain and soreness, enhance body's self-healing bio-mechanism system, repair body functions, and recondition health status.
+SMARC functions as an extension of one-on-one manual physiotherapy within a clinical setting.
+Leveraging a blend of clinical medical evidence and scientific data, SMARC delivers AI-driven functional movement evaluation and personalized AI fitness prescriptions tailored for various groups, including those who are sub-healthy, experiencing degeneration, or are seniors.
+Its aim is to alleviate pain and soreness, enhance the body's innate self-healing mechanisms, repair body functions, and optimize overall health.

 ISO 13485